kintsugi-programmer/KintsugiStack/FULLSTACK_WEBDEV/README.md

 	return ans;
 }

+function sum1(n){
+  return n*(n+1);
+}

 const ans = sum(100);
 console.log(ans);
 ```

 ### Synchronous code
-Synchronous code is executed line by line, in the order it's written.
-Each operation waits for the previous one to complete before moving on to the next one.
+- Synchronous code is executed line by line, in the order it's written.
+- Each operation waits for the previous one to complete before moving on to the next one.

 ---